Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

 We defined 20 neighbourhoods, based upon electoral wards in Waltham Forest in London, UK.
-Each of these neighbourhoods has a number of parameters, given in table~\ref{tbl:neighbourhood-vars}.
-The \emph{supportiveness} value describes how much a given neighbourhood supports a given transport mode and, if parameterised in future works, could be taken as a proxy for features such as the number of public transport stations, number of cycle lanes, width of pavements, quality of roads, etc. In our implementation, it simply means that the greater this value, the better the neighbourhood supports a given mode.
+Each of these neighbourhoods has a number of parameters, given in Table~\ref{tbl:neighbourhood-vars}.
+The \emph{supportiveness} value describes how much a given neighbourhood supports a given transport mode and, if parameterised in future works, could be taken as a proxy for features such as the number of public transport stations, number of cycle lanes, width of pavements, quality of roads, etc. In our implementation, this means that the greater this value, the better the neighbourhood supports a given mode.
+This value is used, rather than individual components of the environment, to allow other users of the model to include parts of the environment of interest by converting their values to a value between 0 and 1.
 For each neighbourhood and transport mode, there is also a \emph{capacity} beyond which there is \emph{congestion}, which serves a negative influence on an agent's decision-making.
+Congestion is proportional to the excess transport (i.e., that in excess of the capacity).
+The more congestion there is for a mode, the less likely it is an agent will take it.

 We also define three subcultures to which agents can belong; these associate a \emph{desirability} with each mode which expresses how `desirable' it is to an agent belonging to that subculture.
 This also falls within the range 0 to 1.
-There is a substantive body of work surrounding the role of cultural norms in mobility choices and policy formulation \citep{balkmarIntersectionalApproachMen2019,falcousWhyWeRide2017}.
+There was driven by a substantive body of work surrounding the role of cultural norms in mobility choices and policy formulation \citep{balkmarIntersectionalApproachMen2019,falcousWhyWeRide2017}.
+Informed by this work, we developed three hypothetical subcultures.
 Consequently, the first subculture, \emph{A}, in which modes are ordered cycling, driving, walking, and public transport.
 This group values active travel as part of a healthy lifestyle, but also sees it as a consumption choice in which money is spent on both bicycles and cars as signifiers of success, with public transit being seen as the least desirable in that sense.
 The second subculture, \emph{B}, is a pro-driving subculture, in which modes are ordered driving, public transport, walking, and cycling.
 People belonging to this culture are averse to active commuting; this is reflected in the ordering.
 The final subculture, \emph{C}, is a pro-active-travel subculture, with the ordering: walking and cycling (equal), then public transport, then driving.
-People belonging to this subculture value physical activity and taking active journeys.
+People belonging to this subculture value taking active journeys.